 Carnegie Mellon University has detailed policies, procedures, and community resources to prevent and appropriately respond to sexual assault, domestic violence, dating violence, and stalking.
 These policies, procedures and resources apply to all members of the Carnegie Mellon community regardless of location.
-For more information, please see pages 23 to 37.
+For more information, please see pages 24 to 40 of this report.

-In addition, below are local resources for Carnegie Mellon community members in Doha, Qatar
+In addition, below are local resources for Carnegie Mellon community members in Doha, Qatar.